 3 Managing algorithmic complexity

-3.1 Estimating predictive error
+3.1 Estimating error on the validation data

 You probably remember from statistics that a more complex model always fits the training data better.
 The decisive question, however, is if it also works better on new (independent) data.
 Technically, we call this the out-of-sample error, as opposed to the in-sample error, which is the error on the training data.